townie/fredrikaverpil.github.io/_posts/2010-11-24-Managing-Maya-scenes-on-multiple-platforms.md

 Voila, you can now sip that espresso as your scene loads rather than having to sit there and click through all those dialogues.

-Whenever you close Maya, it will forget your settings, so in order to make Maya remember these mappings, either create a shelf button or add the code to userStartup.mel.
+Whenever you close Maya, it will forget your settings, so in order to make Maya remember these mappings, either create a shelf button or add the code to `userStartup.mel`.
 For full reference on `dirmap`, check out the [Maya 2012 documentation](http://download.autodesk.com/global/docs/maya2012/en_us/index.html).

 Many thanks to [Michiel Duvekot](http://www.thnkr.com/) for letting me know about `dirmap`!